ldaptools/ldaptools/docs/en/tutorials/LDIF-Files.md

 ## LDIF Parsing

-To parse a LDIF file you can pass the contents of it to the parser then do what to need with the LDIF object returned:
+To parse a LDIF file you can pass the contents of it to the parser then do what you need with the LDIF object returned:

 ```php
 use LdapTools\Ldif\LdifParser;